 - Parents and guardians of minor victims.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - The other inmates – what are they like?

 To find driving records, you will have to do a search for their driving history.

 Have you ever searched for criminal records?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the Bienville Parish courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Bienville Parish courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your account could help other people that are in the same situation.